nentennens/electronics_store/README.md

 Electronics Store is my pet project.
 My inspiration for it was a few popular online stores.
 The project features the ability to add items to the cart, an account system<!-- for saving the cart -->, search for items with filters, and more.

-# Features

-- items search, filters and sort
-- minimalistic design
-- cart
-- browse through a variety of interesting items
-- account system
-- and much more

 # How to run it locally

 ## Docker Compose